 Bust these myths and save 2800 hours in day-to-day operations

-Rapid growth can create challenges for community foundations, leading to missed deadlines and gaps in quality.
+Rapid growth can create challenges for community foundations, leading to missed deadlines and errors.
 Learn how one organization enlisted Lee Kuntz to help them understand their pain points and redesign processes with an eye to improve efficiencies, change systems, and build skills and will to support a more unified team.

 Redesigning the Grant Process with Effectiveness in Mind case study link